-The 3G SLSM configurations are managed via the SLSM REC setting, and not via the 3G/Dual setting.
+The 3G SLSM configurations are managed via the On 3G-SDI parameter in the SLSM settings, and not via the 3G/Dual setting.
 As the EVS server is operated in HD, this allows the connection of both a standard HD camera and a 3G SLSM camera at the same time.